mlco2/codecarbon/docs/_sources/parameters.rst.txt

    * - Parameters
      - Description
    * - country_iso_code
-     - 3 letter ISO Code of the country where the experiment in being run
+     - 3 letter ISO Code of the country where the experiment is being run
    * - country_name
-     - Name of the country where the experiment in being run
+     - Name of the country where the experiment is being run
    * - region
      - | Optional Name of the Province/State/City, where the infrastructure is hosted
        | Currently, supported only for US States